Arthur W. Adamson Award for Distinguished Service in the Advancement of Surface Chemistry

-Thiel has published more than 250 articles in scholarly books and peer-reviewed journals and has been cited in scientific papers well over 7,000 times.
-She has served on the editorial and advisory boards of numerous journals, including Langmuir, Surface Science, the Journal of Vacuum Science & Technology, and the Journal of Physical Chemistry.
+Sibener, 57, completed his undergraduate studies in chemistry and physics at the University of Rochester in 1975 and earned a Ph.D. degree in chemistry from the University of California, Berkeley, in 1979.
+He conducted postdoctoral research at Bell Laboratories until 1980, when he assumed a faculty position at the University of Chicago.

-Among other honors, she has been named a fellow of the American Physical Society, the Institute of Physics, and the American Vacuum Society.
-She has received honorary degrees from scholarly organizations in several countries, has served as a visiting professor in Japan and France, and has been invited to lecture at some 200 institutions and scientific conferences.
+Sibener is a fellow of the American Association for the Advancement of Science and the American Physical Society and was awarded the Marlow Medal of the Royal Society of Chemistry.
+He served as director of the University of Chicago’s James Franck Institute from 2001 to 2007 and currently serves as director of the National Science Foundation’s Center for Chemical Innovation for Energetic Non-Equilibrium Chemistry at Interfaces.

-Thiel will present the award address before the Division of Physical Chemistry.
+Sibener will present the award address before the ACS Division of Colloid & Surface Chemistry.

 Join the conversation